airwallex/airwallex-payment-android/GUIDE-zh.md

     Airwallex.initialize(
         AirwallexConfiguration.Builder()
             .enableLogging(true)                // Enable log in sdk, and don’t forogt to set to false when it is ready to release
-            .setEnvironment(Environment.DEMO)   // You can change the environment to DEMO or PRODUCTION.
+            .setEnvironment(Environment.DEMO)   // You can change the environment to STAGING, DEMO or PRODUCTION.
 It must be set to PRODUCTION when it is ready to release.
             .build()
     )
 ```